robotrobertson/jekyll-now/_posts/2017-10-15-valuedestruction.md

 <a href="http://www.popularmechanics.com/cars/g556/10-hot-cars-that-depreciate-like-a-stock-market-crash">Popular Mechanics</a>

 It would be interesting to get a number on electronics companies and how much value they have destroyed as well.
 Total cell phones purchased minus depreciation would be a very interesting number.
-I have a lot of thinking to do on this.
+Depreciation might not be the accurate description, as most people don't hold on to old phones.
+It is almost a straight loss.